arunkjojo/logistifie/README.md

 ## Front-end

 - Next.JS: Build a responsive and visually appealing UI for the application using Next.JS with tailwind.
+- Implement routing and navigation using Next.JS's built-in routing system.

 ## Back-end